flo-kn/responsive-html-email-signature/README.md

 - Run `npm install`
 - Run `npm start` to generate templates from configuration.
 This will continue to watch your files and re-make the template until you exit.

+Alternative: Use the Github Actions to generate and store your signature in a safe cloud storage

+Deploy the role:
+- `aws cloudformation deploy --template-file cicd/github_generate_email_role.yaml --stack-name githubOidcGenerateEmail --capabilities CAPABILITY_NAMED_IAM`

 ### Customizing templates

 - Edit files in _/templates_